mscheme/bootcampFinalProject/README.md

 |Spotify |Yes |Yes |Yes |Yes |Multiple inputs, individualized
 |SongFinder|No |Yes |No |No|kMeans Clustering by Music characteristics, generalized

-## All of these are used by Spotify.
-SongFinder uses Spotify Raw Audio Analyzation data.
+### Spotify uses all of these.
+SongFinder only uses Spotify Raw Audio Analyzation data.

-##### Natural Language Processing
+> ##### Natural Language Processing
-Analyses the language, lyrics and content of a song.
+>> Analyses the language, lyrics and content of a song.

-##### Raw Audio Analyzation
+> ##### Raw Audio Analyzation
-Detects the “vibe” or “mood” of a song’s audio and decides whether it’s upbeat, chill, heavy, minimal, instrumental etc...
+>> Detects the “vibe” or “mood” of a song’s audio and decides whether it’s upbeat, chill, heavy, minimal, instrumental etc...

-##### Collaborative Filtering
+> ##### Collaborative Filtering
-Compares new songs to a listener’s current habits to decide what will suit their tastes.
+>>Compares new songs to a listener’s current habits to decide what will suit their tastes.

 ### Machine Learning Steps